Find out how top hospital cover differs from other levels and how you can benefit from top hospital insurance.

 Beware the gap

 The main thing to be aware of with any of these in-hospital services is that if your doctor or specialist charges more than the Medicare Benefit Schedule (MBS) fee, there is likely to be a “gap” between what Medicare will cover (75% of the MBS fee) and what your top hospital insurance will reimburse you (25% of the MBS fee).
 This will result in an out-of-pocket expense, unless your health fund has a Medical Gap Scheme to help cover the difference.
 If your doctor or specialist participates in their particular scheme, then you won’t have to pay any gap costs.
-It’s important to talk to your insurer before being admitted to hospital to make sure you are fully covered by your top hospital insurance.
+It’s important to talk to your fund before being admitted to hospital to make sure you are fully covered by your top hospital insurance.